omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 -  `main` in the `Repository Reference`,

+-  `fetch templates`

 -  `Custom - Basic omnibenchmark processing` as a template.

 -  Some description of your project that will be passed at the begining of this readme.

 III.
 Start a new environment in the `Environments` tab of your Renku project.